PhilipDaniels/dotnetversioning/SetVersion/usage.md

 evaluator.

-dnv is designed to work with both legacy .Net applications which use Assembly attributes and the net dotnet/cli `project.json` scheme which uses just a "version" tag.
-In the former, you probably want to control each attribute independently, while for dotnet/cli projects you will probably also want to set the AssemblyInformationalVersion attribute in a source file, since it does not appear to be possible to set this attribute via project.json.
+dnv is designed to work with both legacy .Net applications which use Assembly attributes and the net .Net Core `project.json` scheme which uses just a "version" tag.
+In the former, you probably want to control each attribute independently, while for .Net Core projects you will probably also want to set the AssemblyInformationalVersion attribute in a source file, since it does not appear to be possible to set this attribute via project.json.
 If you set "version" to a value such as "1.2.3-pre20160320" then the new tooling will build a nupkg with an appropriate name.